 The principal purposes for contributions made to the Foundation in support of RMI are:

-- To maintain the Responsible Minerals Assurance Process (RMAP) Initial Audit Fund, which covers the first audit for RMAP auditees, and the publication of audit results on the RMI's website.
+- To maintain the Responsible Minerals Assurance Process (RMAP) Audit Fund, which covers the initial assessments for new RMAP auditees, financial assistance for participating audites, and the publication of assessment results on the RMI's website.

 - To support relevant upstream due diligence activities.